KrishnaBMU/LeetCodeSolutions/README.md

 The solutions can be submitted by anyone.
 See CONTRIBUTING.md for how to contribute.

-# Challenges solved, by language and difficulty:
+# Challenges solved, by language and difficulty
+This is a display of the code tree, minus administrative files.

 ```
 /
 +-- star.cpp